josephhughes/viral-bioinformatics-training/Reference_assembly/GECO_RefAlignment_Practical.md

 	* **-A** = count orphan reads (reads whose pair did not map)
 	* **-d 0** = override the maximum depth (default is 8000 which is typically too low for viruses)
 	* **-Q 0** = minimum base quality, 0 essentially means all the data
-2. ivar [consensus](https://andersen-lab.github.io/ivar/html/manualpage.html) - this calls the consensus - the output of the samtools mpileup command is piped '|' directly into ivar
+2. ivar [consensus](https://andersen-lab.github.io/ivar/html/manualpage.html) - this calls the consensus - the output of the samtools mpileup command is piped `|` directly into ivar
-	* -p CVR2058 = prefix with which to name the output file
+	* **-p CVR2058** = prefix with which to name the output file
-	* -t 0.4 = the minimum frequency threshold that a base must match to be used in calling the consensus base at a position.
+	* **-t 0.4** = the minimum frequency threshold that a base must match to be used in calling the consensus base at a position.
 In this case, an ambiguity code will be used if more than one base is > 40% (0.4).
 See [ivar manual]

-By default, ivar consensus uses a minimum depth (-m) of 10 and a minimum base quality (-q) of 20 to call the consensus; these defaults can be changed by using the appropriate arguments.
+By default, ivar consensus uses a minimum depth (**-m**) of 10 and a minimum base quality (**-q**) of 20 to call the consensus; these defaults can be changed by using the appropriate arguments.
 If a genome position has a depth less than the minimum, an 'N' base will be used in the consensus sequence by default.

 ## 1.2: MinION Tutorial